Appearance

 controllersmay import fromservices,repositories,domainservicesmay import fromrepositories,domainrepositoriesmay import fromdomaindomainmay not import from any of the above

-Asserts that no slice depends on the named slice.
+Asserts that no slice depends on any of the named slices.

 typescript